Artsy toys for kids are a lifesaver at my house.

 - Giant coloring pages: What I find fun about giant coloring pages is that we can throw ourselves down on the floor and engage in a group coloring fest.

 - Free printable coloring pages I find online!
 My kids have gotten accustomed to saying, “Mom, can you print me a picture of…” (fill in the blank here).
 They think I can magically produce any image their hearts desire.
 The good news is, for the most part (unless they ask for something incredibly obscure), I’m generally able to find something that meets their requests.
+I also offer lots of free printable coloring and activity pages right here on my website!

 For crayons, you don’t need to get fancy, but twistable crayons do not break and end up in tiny pieces all over the house.
 We also recently discovered the joy of triangular crayons, which lay flat on the table instead of rolling off.